Article

 Set up a system to track invoices and payments so there is full accountability

 This includes tracking each invoice for due dates, making payments, and noting any discrepancies or potential issues that could prevent timely payment.
-Such a system helps to maximize efficiency and avoid unnecessary stress or complications which can arise when there is no system in place.
+Such a system helps to maximise efficiency and avoid unnecessary stress or complications which can arise when there is no system in place.
 Therefore, taking the time and effort to set up such a system is essential in achieving success with supplier relations.

 Implement procedures to ensure you are compliant with regulatory standards